jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_A--UsersAndPermissions.md

 	$ ls -la
 	$ id

+Let's inspect the top-level `/` directory of the hard drive:

+	$ cd /
+	$ ls -la

-What are the permissions for the /home account?
+What are the full permissions for `home`?
+Is it a file or folder (and how can you tell?)?
+Be sure to specify who is the owner and group who has those permissions:

 	: